Pranjalya/vue-ml/README.md

 npm run serve

 ## Notes
 For Sentiment Analysis, VADER has been used.
-It gives agood result for chat based texts.
+It gives a good result for chat based texts.
 It also processes emoticons and smilies, which makes it useful for social media text analysis.